ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 : for the original Shadow the Hedgehog

 - igorsabra4
-: for Heroes Power Plant and other file reversing help
+: for Heroes Power Plant and other file reversing assistance

 - Sewer56
-: for HeroesONE Reloaded and other file reversing help
+: for HeroesONE Reloaded and other file reversing assistance

 - MainMemory
 : for HeroesONE